-Barbados is indeed an ideal vacation spot for those active travelers, with its wide array of offerings from golf courses, historic homes, and even sporting events.
-Surfers flock to Bathsheba Beach, located on the east coast, while swimmers, who are looking for much calmer waters, head to the south coast’s Dover Beach.
+Barbados is an ideal vacation spot for active travelers, with its wide offerings from golf courses to historic homes and sporting events.
+Surfers flock to Bathsheba Beach, located on the east coast, while swimmers looking for much calmer waters head to the south coast’s Dover Beach.
 For those who want to scuba dive or snorkel, head to Carlisle Bay near Bridgetown, known as the capital of Barbados,

-It is a famous Barbadian cave system that is more than a mile long.
-Where you can see abundant wildlife and various shipwrecks, you’ll have the opportunity to visit the lush Hunte’s Gardens or even the Harrison’s Cave.
+It is a famous Barbadian cave system over a mile long.
+Where you can see abundant wildlife and various shipwrecks, you can visit the lush Hunte’s Gardens or even the Harrison’s Cave.
 And, of course, a trip to Barbados wouldn’t be complete without sampling their world-famous rum.

 If you’re looking for the perfect place to spend your entire vacation, there are villas on the beach in Barbados for you to choose from.
 Pack your things and get ready for your next relaxing getaway.